gr-b/jsonltui/README.md

 ## Usage

-You can use jsonl_visualize in three ways:
+You can use jsonltui in three ways:

 1. With a JSON or JSONL file using the TUI:
    ```
-   jsonl_visualize path/to/your/file.json
+   jsonltui path/to/your/file.json
    ```

 2. With piped input using the TUI:
    ```
-   cat path/to/your/file.json | jsonl_visualize
+   cat path/to/your/file.json | jsonltui
    ```

 3. With the Web UI option:
    ```
-   jsonl_visualize --webui path/to/your/file.json
+   jsonltui --webui path/to/your/file.json
    ```
    or
    ```
-   cat path/to/your/file.json | jsonl_visualize --webui
+   cat path/to/your/file.json | jsonltui --webui
    ```

 ### TUI Keyboard Controls